sarmadgulzar/beginning-django/README.md

 ## Introduction:

 [Django](http://djangoproject.com) is a web framework written in Python.
-It is a high-level framework that saves you the hassle of low-level web development so that you can focus on what really matters instead of reinventig the wheel.
+It is a high-level framework that saves you the hassle of low-level web development so that you can focus on what really matters instead of reinventing the wheel.
 On Django's website, they call it:
 > *The web framework for perfectionists with deadlines.*

-And that really is the case becase Django makes it super easy to create backend of your web application very quickly.
-Python has other frameworks like [Flask](https://www.palletsprojects.com/p/flask/), [Tornado](https://www.tornadoweb.org/en/stable/) etc. but Django has gained huge amount of popularity.
+And that really is the case because Django makes it super easy to create the backend of your web application very quickly.
+Python has other frameworks like [Flask](https://www.palletsprojects.com/p/flask/), [Tornado](https://www.tornadoweb.org/en/stable/), etc. but Django has gained a huge amount of popularity.
 A few key features of Django are as follows:

 - Quick prototyping
-- Builtin [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) (Object Relational Mapper)
+- Built-in [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) (Object Relational Mapper)
 - A beautiful admin panel, out of the box
-- Builtin authentication and authorization
+- Built-in authentication and authorization
 - Powerful web forms

 and many more!